CLLane/swapi-box/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+If you would like to view our test suite you can open your text-editor and launch the test runner in the interactive watch mode.<br>